LamAnnieV/deploy_4_blitz/README.md

 ![Deploy 4 User 1 Stress Test](images/Deploy_4_user1_Stress_Test.png)
 ![Deploy 4 User 0 Stress Test](images/Deploy_4_user0_Stress_Test.png)

 During the execution of the stress test, specifically the command sudo nice -n -20 stress-ng --cpu 2, within a t2.medium instance where no external requests or Jenkins builds were in progress, we observed both CPUs already operating at 99% capacity.
-This indicates that our current configuration with two CPUs is insufficient to handle the load.
+This indicates that our current configuration with two CPUs cannot handle the load.

 To address this issue, we should consider upgrading our CPU capacity.
 The next available options are 4 CPUs and 8 CPUs.
-However, given that we rely on a single server to manage all three tiers – the Web Tier, the Application Tier, and the Data Tier – even 4 CPUs may potentially be pushing the limits of our server's capabilities.
+However, given that we rely on a single server to manage all three tiers – the Web Tier, the Application Tier, and the Data Tier – even 4 CPUs may be pushing the limits of our server's capabilities.
 Further evaluation and load testing may be necessary to determine the optimal CPU configuration for our setup.

 **SRE TESTING for t2.xlarge**